piorot/athletes-activity-processor/README.md

 - **CI/CD Pipeline**: A **GitHub Actions** CI pipeline ensures that all commits are automatically tested, making the project stable and reliable.
 - **High Code Coverage**: Integrated with **Coveralls**, code coverage is measured for every build and displayed via a badge.
 - **Strong Typing**: Everything is strongly typed with TypeScript, reducing errors and making it easier for developers to use the library confidently.
-- **Custom Jest Matcher**: I’ve added a custom Jest matcher for clearer, more readable tests.
+- **Custom Jest Matcher**: I’ve added a custom Jest matcher for clearer, more readable tests. `expect(heartRateSamples).toMatchHeartRateSeries(116, 117, 118);`

 This design gives flexibility while ensuring robustness, making it a powerful tool for processing real-world athlete data.

+### Solution status
+- [x] Implement your solution using one of the following general-purpose programming languages: Java, Kotlin, C#, Python, JavaScript, or TypeScript.
+JavaScript or TypeScript is preferred.
+- [x] Ensure that your solution achieves at least 80% test coverage.
+- [x] We value both enterprise-level robustness and simplicity in your code, so please strive to balance these aspects.
+- [x] Submit your solution by pushing it to a Git repository and sharing the link with us.

 ## Task description: